-Impressive growth and record poverty reduction over the past 20 years have made Ghana an African success story.
-GDP has grown between four to eight percent annually over the past decade and is expected to continue in coming years.
-This growth puts Ghana on track to reach the first Millennium Development Goal to cut poverty in half by 2015.
+Steady growth and record poverty reduction over the past 20 years have made Ghana an African success story.
+GDP has grown between 4 and 8 percent annually over the past decade and is expected to continue to grow in coming years.
 Agricultural growth has been the major driver of poverty reduction, especially in the southern part of Ghana.
 The sector is the largest source of employment for Ghanaians and is dominated by smallholder farmers producing food and cash crops.

 Ghana has achieved an overall reduction in the poverty rate from 52 percent to 28 percent over the past 10 years.
 Despite this progress, the northern

 Results by the numbers*